Robert Downey Jr.

 They actually pulled it off.

-“The Avengers” is Marvel’s grand film featuring all of the super heroes that it has shown in its previous adaptions including Tony Stark a Iron Man (Downey Jr.), Steve Rodgers aka Captain America (Evans), Dr. Bruce Banner who transforms into the Hulk (Ruffalo) and the god from another world Thor (Hemsworth).
+“The Avengers” is Marvel’s grand film featuring all of the super heroes shown in its previous adaptations, including Tony Stark aka Iron Man (Downey Jr.), Steve Rodgers aka Captain America (Evans), Dr. Bruce Banner who transforms into the Hulk (Ruffalo) and the God of Thunder from another world, Thor (Hemsworth).

 The film opens very quickly with Thor’s evil brother Loki arriving on Earth and taking a powerful object called the Tesseract from the world protection agency called SHIELD.
 Loki’s plan with the Tesseract is to open a portal to outer space and bring a powerful army to invade and conquer Earth.
 Because of this threat, Nick Fury (Jackson), the director of SHIELD calls upon Iron Man, Captain America, Bruce Banner, Thor and two super SHIELD spy agents Hawkeye (Renner) and Black Widow (Johansson) to battle against Loki (Hiddleston).

 The acting is superb and every character feels as they should be.
-For example Chris Evans does a fantastic job with the Captain America role playing him exactly as he should be, as the good ole American boyscout, the same can be said about Robert Downey Jr. who has already become an established actor for Iron Man, and yet he improves the role even further.
+For example Chris Evans does a fantastic job with the Captain America role playing him exactly as he should be, a man with 1940s manners and ideals.
+The same can be said about Robert Downey Jr. who continues to make Tony Stark a charming, funny character with more beneath the surface.

 The whole deal over the Hulk was settled firmly here too.
 While I liked Edward Norton as Bruce Banner, Mark Ruffalo taking over worked out just fine.
-One new comer who we hadn’t seen before, Hawkeye, doesn’t have to much backstory, however he does fit in nicely with the group and Renner makes him fun to watch especially towards the end when he starts taking names with his bow and arrows.
+One new comer who we hadn’t seen except for a short sequence in “Thor,” Hawkeye, doesn’t have as much to do here compared to his counterparts.
+However, he does fit in nicely with the group and Renner does solid work, especially towards the end when the character starts taking names with his bow and arrows.

-The main villains weren’t that well established with it’s army simply being like mindless attack drones, and even Loki seems more cunning through his mind games than actually through brute force.
-However as I said before, this movie is about the super heroes and this situation is mainly made as a roadblock to have them learn to cooperate.
+Overall, though, this movie is about the super heroes and the antagonists, regardless if it’s the quality Loki or less memorable alien army, are mainly made as a roadblock to have them learn to cooperate.
 In it’s own way, “The Avengers” itself is like a giant origins story, which will allow it’s sequel to have a bigger villain.

 The special effects are also fantastic.
 One scene that is particularly breathtaking is where the aircraft carrier that our heroes are on turns out to be the flying fortress, The SHIELD Helicarrier, and gloriously lifts out of the ocean.
 The battle scenes are also a staple of the film and we get to see all the fights that we would want to see.
 Thor gets to test his strength against the Hulk, as well as how his hammer matches up against Captain America’s shield.